 Step 3: Consequence (C) - Assess consequence of asset.
 C = injuries, loss of life, loss of production, loss of economic value or brand reputation as a result of a successful cyber attack, kinetic attack, or natural disaster.

 Step 4: Threat-Probability (T) - Assess threat-probability of asset.
 T = activities or events with the potential to disrupt systems and are caused by nation-states, mercenary hackers, terrorists, hacktivists, blackhats, or natural disasters.
 To determine the Threat-Probability of an adversarial group, study their capabilities and history of attack methods to determine credibility of threat along with potential threat/attack scenarios.
 For threats from natural disasters, examine historical hurricane, flood and seismic data for frequency and trends.
-The Threat-Probability score is the likelihood that an adversary or disaster event will succeed for each given threat/attack scenario (see instructions at top of page for how to list each asset).
+The Threat-Probability score is the likelihood that an adversary or disaster event will succeed for each given threat/attack scenario (see "instructions" below for how to list each asset).
 As mentioned within the “instructions” above, the assessment team can choose multiple threat/attack scenarios for each asset, or can decide on the most likely threat/attack scenario.
 See instructions for additional details.

 Step 5: Operational-Importance (O) - Assess operational-importance of asset.
 O = the degree to which the mission or an organization is impaired by a successful cyber attack, kinetic attack, or natural disaster.
 Critical assets or key business processes may halt enterprise-wide operations whereas less essential assets may only have a localized impact.
 Redundant, duplicate, and back-up systems all reduce Operational-Importance.
 The top 5% to 20% of total assets that score high for Operation-Importance should be recognized by management as the organization's most critical assets and should be afforded special protections and counter-measures to guarantee the asset's continued availability, integrity, and confidentiality during an attack or natural disaster.
 A raw rank order using only Operational-Importance can be used by management to identify other "key" assets within the organization.

 Step 6: Resiliency-Gap (R) - Assess resiliency-gap of asset.
 R = is the lack of resiliency, the lack of redundancy, and the lack of planning/preparedness by an organization that would allow it to recover, reorganize and reconstitute itself to continue operations after a significant cyber attack or natural disaster.
 Resiliency-Gap increases an organization's overall risk.
 When an asset is considered to have a low degree of resilience it is inherently at risk and yields a high Resiliency-Gap.
-Likewise, when an assets is considered to have a high degree of resilience it yields a low Resiliency-Gap.
+Likewise, when an asset is considered to have a high degree of resilience it yields a low Resiliency-Gap.

 Risk Management Options: All judgments resulting from this RISK VECTOR assessment should be safeguarded by management and shared only on a need-to-know basis.
 Assessment results should be reviewed periodically and reassessments should occur prior to and after major system upgrades to identify unmitigated or residual risks within the system.
 Once the total VECTOR Matrix is complete, management can assess each asset using one or a combination of the following risk management strategies: 1) control risks with counter-measures using technology, devices, new policies and/or training; 2) accept risk if the probability of occurrence or potential impact is relatively low and within the organization's risk tolerance level; 3) transfer risk to other regions of an organization with less risk or transfer risk to third parties, such as insurance companies or contractors with special capabilities; 4) avoid risk by minimizing or closing certain operations or tasks where risks or security implementation costs are too great to justify operations.
 Finally, when making risk mitigation decisions, management should conduct cost-benefit and trade-off analysis while keeping in mind the following simple advice: “Do not risk more than you can afford to lose,” and “Do not risk a lot to save a little.”

-Instructions: Using a blank RISK VECTOR matrix sheet below, list all organizational assets (router, firewall, mail server, HVAC, etc) under the RISK column, then evaluate each asset using Steps 1 - 6 below to determine how each VECTOR element contributes to overall risk.
+Instructions: Using a blank RISK VECTOR matrix sheet below, list all organizational assets (router, firewall, mail server, HVAC, etc) under the RISK column, then evaluate each asset using Steps 1 - 6 above to determine how each VECTOR element contributes to overall risk.
 Score each VECTOR element on a scale of 1-10 (i.e., 1-2 very low, 3-4 low, 5-6 medium, 7-8 high, 9-10 very high).
 Initially, it is recommended to use the most likely threat/attack scenario for each asset (include scenario after asset name).
 However as the learning curve of the assessment team matures multiple threat/attack scenarios (e.g., 3 to 5+ scenarios) can be listed for each asset (e.g., Asset-1 scenario 1, Asset-1 scenario 2, Asset-1 scenario 3..., Asset-2.1, Asset-2.2, Asset-2.3..., Asset-3.1, Asset-3.2, Asset-3.3, Asset-3.4, Asset-3.5..., etc.).
 See "Threat-Probability" below for more detail on how to score each scenario.
 The assessment team should be composed of a mixture of knowledgeable IT and non-IT members from various departments to include engineering, physical security, IT, accounting, etc.